Donny-GUI/python-edge-browser-history/README.md

           -x, --no-porn         Show none of the porn links.
           -c, --clean           Remove only porn from the history.  👍 -?, --where           Return the database directory.
-          -w, --remove-website  Remove any website with the address -d, --data            Report my web history
+          -d, --data            Report my web history
           delete                Delete the web history for good show                  Show the web history